The 18 Best Places to Buy Seeds Online

 The higher the seed quantity, the better the pricing.

-If you have a homestead, lots of land or want to place a group order, that’s a really nice option.
+If you have a homestead, lots of land or want to place a group order, this is a really nice option.

 Kitazawa was founded in 1917 by Giju Kitazawa.